 Title Provision Status LAWS 90 The site has been fenced.
 In 2013, approximately 2500 plants were placed during the fall planting.
 Additional plantings are planned for 2014.
 LAWS 94 The site has been fenced.
 In 2013, approximately 9,000 plants were placed at LAWS 94/95.
 The initial planting for the entire parcel was completed in Fall 2013.
 LAWS 95 The site has been fenced.
 In 2013, approximately 9,000 plants were placed at LAWS 94/95.
 The initial planting for the entire parcel was completed in Fall 2013.
 LAWS 118 The site has been fenced.
 Permanent transects Transects were run with ICWD in August 2012 and the parcel has have been installed and baseline monitoring has achieved 2% native cover.
 A buried drip system was installed during been conducted.
 Revegetation studies have been the winter of 2012.
 In January of 2013 a new fence was installed implemented by SAIC using seed with sprinklers between the western portion of LAWS 118 and the Cashbaugh and plants with drip irrigation.
 In addition, Lease.
-Planting at this parcel will begin upon the completion of MWH Americas, Inc. conducted studies on dryland planting at LAWS 90, LAWS 94/95, and LAWS 129. revegetation techniques using native seed and 1 004/0 400 various treatments.
-LAWS 129 I his site has been fenced.
+Planting at this parcel will begin upon the completion of MWH Americas, Inc. conducted studies on dryland planting at LAWS 90, LAWS 94/95, and LAWS 129. revegetation techniques using native seed and various treatments.
+LAWS 129 This site has been fenced.
 In the Spring of 2012, approximately 2,000 plants were placed at buried drip emitters.
-Additional plantings are scheduled for - Fire Dridges Motor relacion to this area were initiated in 4007 2014-2015.
+Additional plantings are scheduled for 2014-2015.
 Five Bridges Water releases to this area were initiated in 1987.
-In 2013, releases from the Bisnop Creek Canal via C-Drain were Permanent photo points and transects have been conducted three times during the growing season.
-Permanent photo nonitored annually.
-Pences were installed to points and transects were monitored.
-Weed control continued. eliminate grazing in the hpanan and meadow releases were from Bishon Creek Canal to C-Drain.
-The Mitigation Plan stated that releases should be conducted by high flows in the Owens River These high flows were very difficult to implement.
+In 2013, releases from the Bishop Creek Canal via C-Drain were Permanent photo points and transects have been conducted three times during the growing season.
+Permanent photo monitored annually.
+Fences were installed to points and transects were monitored.
+Weed control continued. eliminate grazing in the riparian and meadow areas that water releases flow through.
+Initial water releases were from Bishop Creek Canal to C-Drain.
+The Mitigation Plan stated that releases should be conducted by high flows in the Owens River.
+These high flows were very difficult to implement.
 As a consequence, a change was made and water releases originated from Bishop Creek Canal to C-Drain.
 Water has been released three times a year during the growing season.
 All water releases are monitored.
 Weed control is conducted annually.
 Controlled burns have been conducted to help with weed control.
-Monitoring data indicates that the area is responding well to the water releases.
-Bishop 97 The site has been fenced.
+Monitoring data indicates that the area is responding well to Birl co 07 the water releases.
+A Bishop 97 The site has been fenced.
 Permanent transects Approximately 35 acres were drill seeded with locally collected seeds have been installed and baseline monitoring has in the spring of 2011.
 A buried drip system was installed on been conducted.
 Permanent transects were run in approximately 16 acres within the area that was drill seeded.
 The